realpython/python-guide/docs/intro/duction.rst

 ~~~~~~~~~~~~~~~~~

 All contributions to the Guide are welcome, from Pythonistas of all levels.
-If you think there's a gap in what the Guide covers, fork the Guide on
+If you think there's a gap in what The Guide covers, fork the Guide on
 GitHub and submit a pull request.

 Contributions are welcome from everyone, whether they're an old hand or a
 first-time Pythonista, and the authors to the Guide will gladly help if you